DR NEIL VANZA - SPECIALIST ANAESTHETIST

 FEES

-An accurate estimate will be provided by telephone 1-2 days prior to surgery.
-This estimate will be provided by staff from Medicnet.
-If you require an earlier estimate please use the link provided below.
+An accurate fee estimate will be provided by telephone 1–2 days before your surgery.
+This estimate will come from the team at Complete Anaesthetics.
+If you require an estimate earlier than this, please use the link provided below.

 • Get an Estimate